pintux/ts-boilerplate/README.md

 # TypeScript Projects Boilerplate

 This project is a simple boilerplate to start new projects in TypeScript.
-It includes testing, code coverage mocks and related configuration, including the integration with Travis CI.
-The latter, at the end of the process, increments the version, creates a new release on Github and publishes the package to NPM registry.
+It includes testing scripts, code coverage mocks and related configuration, including the integration with Travis CI.
+The latter, at the end of the process, increases the version, creates a new release on Github and publishes the package to NPM registry.

-The project is configured to put built sources into the `dist` directory, while compiled tests are kept in the `test` directory.
+The project is configured to put built sources into the `dist` directory.

 Tests can be written in TypeScript or JavaScript.
+The `test` directory contains two subfolders:

+- `ts`: put here the test files written in Typescript, remember to import entities to test from the `../../dist` dir, see test sample.
+Compiled TypeScript tests are kept in the `test/ts` directory;
+- `js`: put here the test files written in JavaScript.

 See `package.json` to discover all the defined scripts.